 For additional information on review of the Human Subjects section, refer to the NIH Guidelines for the Review of Human Subjects.

-Inclusion of Women, Minorities and Children
+Inclusion of Women, Minorities and Individuals Across the Lifespan

 When the proposed project involves human subjects and/or NIH-defined clinical research, the committee will evaluate the proposed plans for the inclusion (or exclusion) of individuals on the basis of sex/gender, race and ethnicity, as well as the inclusion (or exclusion) of children, to determine if it is justified in terms of the scientific goals and research strategy proposed.